-A "veterinary prescription" is currently defined by EU law as "any prescription for a veterinary medicinal product issued by a professional person qualified to do so in accordance with applicable national law".
-The word "veterinary" takes its normal meaning "of or for animals".
-In the UK there are two classes of medicines available only on veterinary prescription, POM-V and POM-VPS, described above.
+In the UK there are two classes of medicines available only on veterinary prescription, POM-V and POM-VPS.
 Only in the case of POM-V medicines does that veterinary prescription have to be issued by a veterinary surgeon.

 The act of prescribing is taken to be the decision made by the prescriber as to which product should be supplied taking account of:

 •the need for responsible use of medicines and the requirement to prescribe the minimum amount of product necessary for the treatment (subject to the minimum pack size manufactured and any authority to break bulk in the Regulations);

 •the abilities and competence of the person who will administer the product; and

 •any available animal health plan.